strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 ![Content-type creation](../assets/content-types-builder/content-type-creation.png)

-Content types are created from the Content-type Builder's Collection types and Single types categories, both displayed in the Content-type Builder subnavigation.
+Content types are created from the Content-type Builder's Collection types and Single types categories, both displayed in the Content-type Builder sub navigation.

 To create a new content-type: